Remember the last time? We spoke about introducing a PACE-powered framework for your Supply chain process optimization.

 Addressing Predictive Modeling in Layman’s Language

-In general, predictive modeling refers to a process that leverages data and stats to predict all sorts of outcomes with the help of data models.
-These data models are capable of predicting outcomes from TV ratings to business expenditures.
+In general, predictive model refers to a process that leverages data and stats to predict all sorts of outcomes with the help of data models.
+Data modeling are capable of predicting outcomes from TV ratings to business expenditures.

 The interesting fact is when people address predictive modeling, they often refer to these three terms,